 - Blend as smooth as possible in blender for best texture results

 - You can use the same batter to make a loaf of bread or even muffins.
-Add some non starch containing baking powder.
+Add some non starch containing baking powder for the bread.

 - Both the waffles and the sliced bread are excellent toasted.

 - You can also make carnivore chaffles with the mini waffle maker, this recipe will make at least 10 chaffles

 - The sliced carnivore bread makes an amazing grilled cheese sandwich.